“One option is not really an option”

 • Preferably you let both options lead to the same choice (trivial choice)

-• But… do not offer the alternative second option when a customer is ‘goal-directed’ (ie return visitors?), as there might be a counter-effect: distraction of his conscious ‘system 2’ behavior!
+• But… do not offer the alternative second option when a customer is ‘goal-directed’ (ie return visitors?), as there might be a counter-effect: distraction of his conscious ‘system 2’ behaviour!

 Online A/B-test cases: